 How popular is the baby name Berenice in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Berenice and check out all the blog posts that mention the name Berenice.
+Plus, check out all the blog posts that mention the name Berenice.

 Which baby names are the most disproportionately popular in each U.S. state?

 Name blog Republic of Names has your answer — a bunch of cool lists of the most distinctive baby names by state.
 Here are some highlights for about half of the states.